 1. Forget About the Grace Period (unless you still don’t have a job)

 If you got hired right after college, congratulations!
-Your student loans have a six-month window where they do not accrue more interest.
+Your student loans have a six-month window where they do not accrue more interest – this is called the student loan grace period.
 Do not take advantage of that.
 If interest rates double in a month, you’ve done yourself no favors by waiting to start paying.
 This grace period is meant to help those who haven’t yet been hired.
 So if you’re working (even if you’re not working in your field) this doesn’t apply to you.

 2. Pay More Than The Minimum Amount Due